Brazilian sharpnose shark

 The Brazilian sharpnose shark (Rhizoprionodon lalandii) is a requiem shark of the family Carcharhinidae.
-It is found in the tropical waters of the western Atlantic Ocean between latitudes 13° N and 33° S, at depths between 3 and 70 m; it has been recorded in the following countries Aruba, Brazil, Colombia, French Guiana, Guyana, Panama, Suriname, Trinidad and Tobago and Venezuela.
-It can reach a length of 77 cm.
-It is considered Vulnerable in Brazil due to intensive fishing although it may actually classify at a higher level.
+It is found in the tropical waters of the western Atlantic Ocean between latitudes 13° N and 33° S, at depths between 3 and 70 m.
+It has been recorded in the following countries: Aruba, Brazil, Colombia, French Guiana, Guyana, Panama, Suriname, Trinidad and Tobago and Venezuela.
+It can also have traces of chemical compounds and it can reach a length of 77 cm.
+It is considered a vulnerable species in Brazil due to intensive fishing although it may actually classify at a higher level.
 The flesh is eaten for food but the fins are not used as they are too small.
 Other threats include water pollution from plastic litter and three specimens have been found with plastic collars on their head or gills.
 The shark feeds on teleostei and squid.
 Research showed the shark may be an important predator of demersal and pelagic prey.

+Etymology

+The name Rhizoprionodon has latin origin, translating to root saw tooth, which refers to the sharks in this genus having rooted, serrated teeth.
+The name lalandii honors naturalist, taxidermist and explorer Pierre Antoine Delalande.

+Taxonomy and Classification

+Rhizoprionodon lalandii is a species in the family Carcharhinidae (order Carcharhiniformes), also known as requiem sharks, that are characterized as typically thriving in warmer waters, giving live birth, and often migrating.
+Lemon and Bull sharks are a few among the many species in this family along with the Brazilian sharpnose shark.

+Description

+The Brazilian sharpnose shark (Rhizoprionodon lalandii) is characterized by a slender fusiform body, with a grayish-brown dorsal and white underside.
+R. lalandii has relatively large eyes with a long snout and an inferior mouth.
+It has a heterocercal-shaped caudal fin with a black edge (or margin) that traces the shape of the tail when looking at its profile.
+It is a relatively small shark, with the length at birth about 33-34cm, and length at adulthood ranging from 50-80cm, with females tending to be slightly larger than males.
+Like many different species of shark, the Brazilian sharpnose possesses dermal denticles, which are tooth-like in structure and cover the skin of the animal.
+This helps to prevent abrasion as well as improve the ability for these sharks to swim by reducing drag.
+Like all sharks in the Carcharhinidae family, Rhizoprionodon lalandii possesses a nictitating membrane over the eyes, which protects from damage potentially received from close encounters with prey or other threats.
+Some sharks, like the great white, may not have this membrane, and instead roll their eyes into their head when attacking prey.
+The Brazilian sharpnose may be confused with others in the Rhizoprionodon genus, specifically the Atlantic sharpnose shark (Rhizoprionodon terraenovae) which has a similar size and coloration, but does not have the same distribution.